vpisarev/ficus/doc/ficustut.md

 The differences from the regular function are:

 1. the function name is omitted.
-You can, however, declare a value/variable with a lambda function as a value and then call this lambda function by name.
+You can, however, declare a value/variable, initialize it with the lambda function and then call this lambda function by name.
 2. `=` form is unavailable, use `{}`
 3. it's not required to specify types of arguments, because lambda function usually has very small scope and its parameters types can often be inferenced from the way it's used.
 In particular, the standard `sort` function, used in the example above, is defined as: